December 2022: Canine Perspective 2.0

 I thought the easiest thing to do would be to share my new vision for Canine Perspective, explaining why we’re now only going to focus on working with survivors along with our canine co-tutors.
 If it resonates with you, there is an opportunity to sign up for our new mailing list at the bottom of the page.

-We have been on a rollercoaster journey over the last few months, like many small enterprises, especially those who focused on working in person.
-It hasn’t been easy but it has given me the opportunity to stop, to learn and to emerge with an all-new and improved way of creating sustainable change.
+We have been on a roller-coaster journey over the last couple of years, like many small enterprises, especially those who focused on working in person.
+That and with not being able to move for a significant proportion of that time, it hasn’t been easy.
+It has, however, given me the opportunity to stop, to learn and to emerge with an all-new and improved way of creating sustainable change.